 Because when we appreciate its impact on our daily lives and our joint future we acknowledge the importance placed in the development of language, communication and speaking skills in schools, colleges and the workplace.

 Their value and contribution run through the fabric of everything that we hold dear.
 And so we can not, and should not, overlook the importance of continual learning in formal education and beyond.

 …presentation tools and techniques to excel in the language of collaboration needed to be truly successful in a world of Blackberries, blogs, Bluetooth and unforeseen events.

-Ongoing skills development, through our working lives, will give us the presentation tools and techniques to excel in the language of collaboration needed to be truly successful in a world of Blackberries, blogs, Bluetooth and unforeseen events.
+Ongoing skills development, through our working lives, will give us the presentation tools and techniques we need.
+That’s, of course, if we want to excel in the language of collaboration needed to be truly successful in a world of Blackberries, blogs, Bluetooth and unforeseen events.